mrandri19/mrandri19.github.io/_posts/2022-06-22-lessons-from-the-american-express-default-prediction-kaggle-competition.md

                 rerun permutation_invariance on 719 features and then use those.
                 Check at 23:40
                 Why am I not using the AMEX metric though?
-        -   Understand why I can only get to 791X.
-            There are 3 differences still:
-            -   amex metric for early stopping
-            -   difference features
-            -   10000 rounds, 0.01 learning rate, and 500 early stopping rounds
-        -   Once I figure out how to reliably get to 795 I will start with NNs

     -   19/07/2022
         -   More rigorous ablations or try permutation importance